18kimn/yale-detour/src/locations/dwight.md

-Ōpūkahaʻia’s ‘Christianization’ was now a manifestation of justice, serving as a model for indigenous schooling in the latter half of the nineteenth century.

-Ōpūkahaʻia’s story represents the ‘benevolent’ transformation of the “savage-born infant to the surroundings of civilization...grow[ing] to possess a civilized language and habit.”
+Ōpūkahaʻia’s ‘Christianization’ was now a manifestation of justice, serving as a model for indigenous schooling in the latter half of the nineteenth century. Ōpūkahaʻia’s story represents the ‘benevolent’ transformation of the “savage-born infant to the surroundings of civilization...grow[ing] to possess a civilized language and habit.”

 Dwight Hall students used their founding of the organization to institutionalize missionary work within the City of New Haven.
 For instance, within its first twenty years, Dwight Hall launched a “Hope Mission” project that “reach[ed] out to homeless and alcoholic men."
 Described as “a modern rescue, ” the Hope Mission project “gave men a chance to understand... why so many of them became gangsters.”
 Not unlike Timothy Dwight’s act of benevolence, Dwight Hall’s enactment of “service” and “justice” until the 1960s illustrates a veiling of conquest as a reduction of chaos and creation of peace.

+<div class='separator'></div>

 It was not until the height of the Civil Rights Movement that Dwight Hall transitioned to “welcom[ing] socially minded activists of any faith or non- faith.”
 Dwight Hall’s programming continued to reanimate its colonial past.
 Pivots to secular service at the Hall undergird the university’s negligence to New Haven; administrators point to the presence of service across the city as Yale’s ‘investments’ in the community, forgoing its larger material debt to the city.

 Today, Dwight Hall continues to tout its position through selective callings of its history, such as its participation in housing